 - Anticholinergics (ACHs) work to lessen OAB symptoms by helping to stop involuntary bladder contractions (the bladder squeezing itself without your control)

-There is no single treatment that is right for everyone.
-You may need to try several before finding one that works for you.
+Remember, everyone is unique.
+No treatment is right for everyone, you may need to try several treatments before finding the one that works for you.

 - Stay hydrated

 A total of 6 to 8 glasses of water is still recommended throughout the day

 Strength training, aerobic exercise, balance, and flexibility are beneficial for overall health.
 Pelvic floor exercises can help decrease leakage episodes